Skip to content

 4. Jackie Collins, 1937 - 2015

-Jack Collins’ style and fashion were reflected in her works.
+Jackie Collins’ style and fashion were reflected in her works.
 She was known for romantic suspense novels full of worldly issues about crimes, sex, career, and family relationships.
 When she released her first novel, The World is Full of Married Men, in 1968, it instantly became a bestseller.

-When Hollywood Wives*was published in 1983, it became a blockbuster and a New York Times bestseller.
+When Hollywood Wives was published in 1983, it became a blockbuster and a New York Times bestseller.
 This book exposes the glamorous and privileged yet dirty characters of Hollywood women whose agenda is to seduce a famous man.

 “Wake up, old man.
 He plans more than a cheat.
 He plans a hit.
 I know.
 I can read it in his eyes.”